 There are many ways how you or your organization can make IndiKit even more useful:

-- promoting IndiKit among your colleagues and partner NGOs (scroll down at this page to access great promo materials)
+- promoting IndiKit among your colleagues and partner NGOs (access great promo materials at this page)

 - proposing new indicators or suggesting how to improve the existing ones